DiceDB/dice/docs/src/content/docs/commands/JSON.OBJKEYS.md

 (empty list or set)
 ```

+### When key doesn't exist

-### Example 5: Error When Key Does Not Exist
+Error When Key Does Not Exist

 ```plaintext
 127.0.0.1:6379> JSON.OBJKEYS nonexistent_key $
 (error) ERROR could not perform this operation on a key that doesn't exist
 ```

-## Notes

-- Ensure that the DiceDBJSON module is loaded in your DiceDB instance to use the `JSON.OBJKEYS` command.
-- JSONPath expressions are used to navigate and specify the location within the JSON document.
-Familiarity with JSONPath syntax is beneficial for effective use of this command.

-By following this documentation, users can effectively utilize the `JSON.OBJKEYS` command to manipulate JSON arrays within DiceDB.